von/pyVBox/README.markdown

 You will need to include two paths in your PYTHONPATH environent variable:

-1. The pyVBox directory in pyVBox
+1. The directory containing the pyVBox module directory.
+I.e. the directory in which you found this README.

 1. The bindings/xpcom/python/ directory in the VirtualBox SDK distribution.

-For example:
+For example (assuming your current directory is the one where you found this README file, and you unpacked the VirtualBox SDK to /usr/local/virtualbox-sdk):

-    setenv PYTHONPATH `pwd`/pyVBox/:/usr/local/virtualbox/sdk/bindings/xpcom/python/
+    setenv PYTHONPATH `pwd`:/usr/local/virtualbox-sdk/bindings/xpcom/python/

 # Other issues